conan-io/conan-center-index/docs/adding_packages/dependencies.md

 > **Note**: With Conan 2.0, you'll also need to pay attention to new properties like the `transitive_header` attributed which is
 > needed when a project include a dependencies header files in its public headers.

-When a project supports a range of version of a dependency, it's generally advised to pick the most recent available in ConanCenter.
+When a project supports a range of version of a dependency, it's generally advised to pick the **most recent available in ConanCenter**.
-This helps ensure there are fewer conflicts with other, up to date, recipes that share the same requirements.
+This helps ensure there are fewer conflicts with other, up to-date, recipes that share the same requirement.

 ### Optional Requirements

-Many projects support enabling certain features but adding dependencies.
-In ConanCenterIndex this is done by add an option, see
+Many projects support enabling certain features by adding dependencies.
+In ConanCenterIndex this is done by adding an option, see
-[naming recommendation](conanfile_attributes.md#recommended-names), which is set match the upstream build system by default.
+[naming recommendation](conanfile_attributes.md#recommended-names), which should be set to match the upstream project's by default.

 ```py
 class ExampleConan(ConanFile):